andreasgrv/website/content/posts/mlconf.md

-title: mlconf, a python configuration module with machine learning in mind
+mlconf, a python configuration module with machine learning in mind 2017-09-18 12:58
-date: 2017-09-18 12:58

 ### Machine Learning configuration - the ugly bits